yereverluvinunclebert/Diesel-Volume-Control-VB6/README.md

  windows.
 Mouse hover over the widget and press CTRL+mousewheel up/down to resize.
 It works well on Windows XP to Windows 11.

- The Panzer Just Clock VB6 gauge is Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.
+ The Volume widget is currently Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.

- This version was developed on Windows 7 using 32 bit VisualBasic 6 as a FOSS project creating a WoW64 widget for the desktop.
+ This version was developed on Windows 10 64bit using 32 bit VisualBasic 6 as a FOSS project creating a WoW64 widget for the desktop.

 ![diesel-volume-help](https://github.com/yereverluvinunclebert/Diesel-Volume-Control-VB6/assets/2788342/d2546c52-de2a-4b0e-b6eb-e21e3bd836b3)

  It is open source to allow easy configuration, bug-fixing, enhancement and community contribution towards free-and-useful VB6 utilities that can be created by anyone.
-The first step was the creation of this template program to form the basis for the conversion of other desktop utilities or widgets.
-A future step is new VB6 widgets with more functionality and then hopefully, conversion of each to RADBasic/TwinBasic for future-proofing and 64bit-ness.
+The first step was the creation of a template program to form the basis for the conversion of other desktop utilities or widgets.
+A future step are new VB6 widgets with more functionality and then hopefully, conversion of each to RADBasic/TwinBasic for future-proofing and 64bit-ness.

 ![dieselpunk-volume-menu001](https://github.com/yereverluvinunclebert/Diesel-Volume-Control-VB6/assets/2788342/20284008-b0a6-4ed9-bef4-4a2d954b221b)